GE's adjusted profit tops estimates, shares rise

-(Reuters) - General Electric Co (GE.N) said Friday that quarterly profit from continuing operations more than tripled, helped by strength in its aviation and healthcare businesses, and sending its shares sharply higher in premarket trading.
+(Reuters) - General Electric Co (GE.N) posted quarterly results that topped expectations on Friday, as earnings from aviation, healthcare and transportation offset weak power and oil-and-gas profits, sending shares sharply higher in premarket trading.

-Earnings from continuing operations attributable to GE shareholders rose to $369 million in the first quarter ended March 31, from $122 million a year earlier.

-Earnings per share from continuing operations rose to 4 cents from 1 cent, and revenue rose 6.6 percent to $28.7 billion, the company said.

-On an adjusted basis, GE earned 16 cents per share, up from a restated 14 cents a share a year earlier.
-Analysts on average had expected an adjusted 11 cents a share, according to Thomson Reuters I/B/E/S. GE recently restated 2017 results to reflect changes in accounting standards.
+GE earned an adjusted 16 cents per share, up from a restated 14 cents a share a year earlier.
+Analysts on average had expected 11 cents a share, according to Thomson Reuters I/B/E/S. GE recently restated 2017 results to reflect changes in accounting standards.

 “It’s an apples-to-apples, 5-cent beat,” said Scott Davis, analyst and chief executive at Melius Research in New York.
 He noted that the figure excludes restructuring costs of about 5 cents a share.

 GE also affirmed its forecast for 2018.
-It expects adjusted earnings of $1.00 to $1.07 a share, and adjusted industrial free cash flow of between $6 billion and $7 billion.
+It expects adjusted earnings of $1.00 to $1.07 a share, which also excludes restructuring costs, and adjusted industrial free cash flow of between $6 billion and $7 billion.

 Analysts had forecast GE’s profit to decline in the first quarter and some thought Friday’s results might fail to meet even those diminished expectations.